Hristo Kyuchukov: Author

-In 1995 Prof. Kyuchukov established the "Diversity" Balkan Foundation for Cross-cultural education and understanding in Sofia, Bulgaria and between 1995 - 2007 he was its Executive Director.
+In 1995 Prof. Kyuchuk established the "Diversity" Balkan Foundation for Cross-cultural education and understanding in Sofia, Bulgaria and between 1995 - 2007 he was its Executive Director.
 Under his supervision the Foundation realized more than 100 educational and linguistic projects.
 Between 1998-1999 he did work at the Institute of Educational Policy at Open Society Institute-Budapest and he was responsible for development of educational strategies for Roma and minority children education in Central and East European countries.

-Between 2000 - 2004, Hristo Kyuchukov was the Secretary General of the International Romani Union (IRU).
+Between 2000 and 2004, Kyuchukov was the secretary general of the International Romani Union (IRU).

-In 2011, he established the "Roma Center for Intercultural Dialogue" in Berlin and he is its Director.
+In 2011, he established the Roma Center for Intercultural Dialogue in Berlin and he is its director.

-In 2018 together with Prof. Dr. Ian Hancock and Orhan Galjus he established the ERAN (Eurаsian Romani Academic Network) of scholars of Romani origin in Europe and Asia, and since then he acts as the Vice-President of the Network.
-In 2021 he established a European Young Roma Scholars Network (EYRSN) in Berlin, Germany with the goal to unite all Roma Ph.D.
-Students and young Roma scholars form Europe.
+In 2018, together with Prof. Dr. Ian Hancock and Orhan Galjus, he established the ERAN (Eurаsian Romani Academic Network) of scholars of Romani origin in Europe and Asia, and since then he acts as the vice-president of the network.
+In 2021 he established a European Young Roma Scholars Network (EYRSN) in Berlin, Germany, with the goal to unite all Roma Ph.D. students and young Roma scholars form Europe.

-Between 2018 - 2020 and 2021-2023 he was the Vice-President of the Gypsy Lore Society.
+Between 2018 and 2020 and between 2021 and 2023, he was the vice-president of the Gypsy Lore Society.